 Rein Lemberpuu, the CEO of .Contriber gave a talk at startup festival TechChill 2020 that took place on February 20-21, in Riga, Latvia.
 Witnessing first hand a concerning ratio of 6 burnouts to 31 investments, Rein explains the pressure cooker effect and its many spheres of influence.
-This is the 1st part of the talk.

 I have been leading very different teams, 26 to be more exact.
 I've put a lot of energy and understanding of how teams and leadership work and how people as beings operate.

 How do you start your journey as a startup founder?
 You will start with speed because that's what's expected.
 A startup is one of the fastest ways to bring new products to the market.
 You will start running and if you are crazy enough you will reach a cliff, jump over it and then hope to build a plane while falling.
 This inherently means that it’s a journey of challenges.
 But what is a challenge?